 It is an unfortunate fact - sexually motivated crimes against women are on the rise in Ireland.
-According to the Central Statistics Office sexual offences rose by 60% from 2009 to 2010>.

 While such general statistics include a large amount of domestic and spousal abuse (and a rise may be due to more reporting) they are certainly a warning.
 Overall the risk to women travelling in Ireland seems to be on par with the majority of Middle-European countries, the USA and Canada.
 But it should never be assumed that Ireland is a particularly "safe" destination.
 Fact: of all tourists killed in Ireland during the last few years, most were traffic casualties or victims of other accidents.
 The only two murder victims ... were both young women travelling alone at the time of death.